CB987/lender-be/readme.md

 <ul>
   <li>Have ability for users to rate each other.</li>
   <li>Make it more actually social-- connect with friends + family and be able to search within those connections. </li>
+  <li>Users upload pictures of the item and those are browseable<li>
 </ul>

-Brought to you by Clare Barton, Steven Kim, and Amelia Schultz
+Brought to you by Amelia Schultz, Steven Kim, and Clare Barton